 How to choose the right strain for overall sexual satisfaction

-On the other hand, indica strains might be best suited for those who struggle with reducing anxiety during sex.
-Indica strains can be calming and sedating, so it’s important not to get carried away, or the dosage might do the opposite of what you intended [9].
+On the other hand, indica strains might be best suited for those who want to relax.
+Indica strains can be calming, so it’s important not to get carried away, or the dosage might do the opposite of what you intended [9].

-No matter which strain, individuals need to be careful about how much cannabis they consume, as too much can potentially reduce sex drive and frequency.
+No matter which strain, individuals need to be careful about how much cannabis they consume, as too much can potentially be problematic.

 What the science says about cannabis and male and female sexuality

-Scientific evidence regarding the use of cannabis and sex is still limited, but some studies have reported positive outcomes.
-For example, a study published in the Journal of Sexual Medicine found that cannabis use was associated with increased sexual frequency and satisfaction in both men and women [10].
+Scientific evidence regarding the use of cannabis and sex is still limited, but some studies have reported positive outcomes [10].

-Overall, researchers have found that cannabis can potentially help individuals achieve better sexual function, pleasure, better orgasms, pain relief, and satisfaction [5].
+Overall, researchers have found that cannabis can potentially help individuals achieve satisfaction [5].
 Even so, it’s important to remember that everyone’s experience with cannabis and sex may differ.
 Different products and strains work differently for each individual.
-Thus, if you are considering using cannabis for better sex, it can be helpful to talk to your healthcare provider to ensure it is appropriate for you.
+Thus, if you are considering using cannabis in bed, it can be helpful to talk to your healthcare provider to ensure it is appropriate for you.

-How to smoke or vape cannabis for better sex
+How to smoke or vape cannabis for sex

-If you’re interested in using cannabis for better sex, smoking or vaping can be a good option.
+If you’re interested in using cannabis, smoking or vaping can be a good option.
 But keep in mind that everyone’s experience with cannabis may differ.
-Here are some tips for smoking or vaping cannabis for improved satisfaction:
+Here are some tips for smoking or vaping cannabis:

 • Start low and go slow.
 Begin with a low dose if you’re new to smoking or vaping cannabis.
 Then, gradually increase it until you find the right amount that works for you.
 Consult with a cannabis expert or budtender at your local dispensary to find the right strain and dosage for your needs.